valkey-io/valkey-doc/commands/xadd.md

 if the current top ID in the stream has a time greater than the current local time of the instance, the top entry time will be used instead, and the sequence part of the ID incremented.
-This may happen when, for instance, the local clock jumps backward, or if after a failover the new master has a different absolute time.
+This may happen when, for instance, the local clock jumps backward, or if after a failover the new primary has a different absolute time.

 When a user specified an explicit ID to `XADD`, the minimum valid ID is